Two-dimensional diffusiophoretic colloidal banding: Optimizing the spatial and temporal design of solute sinks and sources: Results and discussion

+{} We argue that dipoles start to interact with each other at $\tau \sim d^2$, or the interdipole diffusion time.
+For $\tau \gtrsim d^2$, the dipoles screen each other, causing a rapid decline in $\tilde{\nabla} \tilde{c}$.
+After the interdipole diffusion time, $\tilde{\nabla} \tilde{c}$ becomes localized between the source and sink and diminishes elsewhere.
+This results in a smaller $\frac{d\Phi}{d \tau}$; see eqn \eqref{eq_dphidt}.
+Since screening occurs later for larger $d$, the decay in $\frac{d \Phi}{d \tau}$ starts later and $\Phi(\tau)$ is higher; see Appendix \ref{dphidt for dipole simulations with constant flux}.
+Finally, for the monopole, screening never occurs, and concentration gradients do not diminish due to interactions with a sink.
+This is why the monopole overtakes dipoles around the interdipole diffusion time, which results in $\tau_c \sim d^2$; see Fig. \ref{fig2}(i).
 The aforementioned discussion highlights the time-dependent nature of enrichment.
-Therefore, we seek to study the effects of a time-dependent flux.
-To this end, we employ a flux profile given by $\mathcal{J}(\tau) = \mathcal{J}_\textrm{0}\left(1 - \mathcal{H}(\tau-\tau_0)\right)$, where $\mathcal{H}$ is the Heaviside function; see Fig. \ref{fig3}(a).
-This flux provides us with two parameters: the strength of the flux $\mathcal{J}_0$ and the time for flux to decay to zero $\tau_0$.
+Therefore, we seek to study the effects of a time-dependent molar rate.
+To this end, we employ a molar rate profile given by $\mathcal{J}(\tau) = \mathcal{J}_0\mathcal{H}(\tau)\mathcal{H}\left(\tau_0 - \tau\right)$, where $\mathcal{H}$ is the Heaviside function; see Fig. \ref{fig3}(a).
+This molar rate provides us with two parameters: the strength of the molar rate $\mathcal{J}_0$ and the time for the molar rate to decay to zero $\tau_0$.
 Fig \ref{fig3}(b) shows $\Phi(\tau)$ for $\mathcal{J}_0=1$, $\tau_0 = 18.2$ and $d=1-6$.
 The choice for $\tau_0$ corresponds to the crossover time observed in Fig. \ref{fig2} for $d=3$.
 For $\tau > \tau_0$ (represented by the dashed line in Fig. \ref{fig3}(b)), $\Phi(\tau)$ increases slightly before leveling.
 At $\tau=\tau_0$, we also observe that $\Phi(\tau)$ increases with separation distance until $d =3$ and then slightly decreases.
 Thus, there is an optimal separation distance.
 Using the described optimization scheme, we determined the optimal separation distance, $d_{\rm{opt}}$ as a function of $\tau_0$ and $\mathcal{J}_0$.
 In Fig. \ref{fig3}(c), we observe that a plot of $d_{\rm{opt}}^2$ versus $\tau_0$ results in a linear trend.
-Additionally, from Fig. \ref{fig3}(d) , we see that $d_{\rm{opt}}$ is weakly dependent on $\mathcal{J}_0$.
+Additionally, from Fig. \ref{fig3}(d) , we see that $d_{\rm{opt}}$ is weakly dependent on $\mathcal{J}_0$. {} The $d_{\rm{opt}}$ is set by a balance between the interdipole diffusion and molar rate decay timescales.
+This is seen by the linear trend between $d_{\rm{opt}}^2$ and $\tau_0$ observed in Fig. \ref{fig3}(c).
+When $d < \sqrt{\tau_0}$, the source and sink screen each other before the molar rate is turned off, leading to small $\Phi(\tau)$.
+When $d \sim \sqrt{\tau_0}$, the enrichment around the source is boosted due to depletion around the sink, however, the source and sink do not screen each other as the molar rate vanishes at the inter-dipole diffusion time.
+Finally, when $d \gtrsim \sqrt{\tau_0}$, the enrichment around the source is less impacted by the depletion around the sink.
+In effect, $d \sim \sqrt{\tau_0}$ becomes the optimal distance.
+In summary, the timescale of molar rate decay can be used as a parameter to optimize particle enrichment.